SonarSource/sonar-php/README.md

 If you have an idea for a rule but you are not sure that everyone needs it you can implement a [custom rule](http://docs.sonarqube.org/display/PLUG/Custom+Rules+for+PHP) available only for you.

 # <a name="testing"></a>Testing
-To run tests locally follow these instructions
+To run tests locally follow these instructions.

 ### Build the Project and Run Unit Tests
-To build the plugin and run its unit tests, execute this command from the project's root directory:
+To build the plugin and run its unit tests, execute this command from the project's root directory (you will need [Maven](http://maven.apache.org/)):
 ```
 mvn clean install
 ```